 Publication Date: February 14, 2015

+I Don’t Believe God Wrote The Bible by Gerald Freeman is the second book in his memoir series.
 After nearly dying of a drug overdose, Gerry Freeman sets out on a voyage of self-discovery by hitchhiking Europe.
 Gerry finds that no matter how far he runs, there are things he simply cannot escape.
 Join a man in the late 80s running from his demons through adventure and odd jobs.

 The author, Gerald Freeman, gave me a copy of this novel in exchange for my review.

 Gerry’s story is told by the main character in the present tense to carry the reader on the main character’s quest for fulfillment.
 Freeman comments on the necessity of readers to find their own truth and expresses this through a narrative that doesn’t hide the character’s warts.
 We get hints throughout about the man that Freeman will become as a result of his adventure.
-I Don’t Believe God Wrote The Bible (Get A Life Book 2) is not all gloom and self-discovery.
+I Don’t Believe God Wrote The Bible is not all gloom and self-discovery.
 Freeman has a not wholly appropriate sense of humor that had me smiling, but perhaps some readers will not especially appreciate.
 This reader was drawn more and more into this fascinating story, as Gerry goes from danger, to perhaps a too-trusting person, to a dodgy encounter, while his sister joins him on his soul-searching path.

 People could call this autobiography a post-generation, hippie-backpacking trip through Europe perhaps self-indulging.
 I believe it opens a window to a past that many of us (thankfully) will not have experienced.
 There is perhaps an innocence to the people who help Gerry that one might not find in our modern culture.
 Would anyone leave two strangers alone in their house these days?
 We’ve seen too much as a generation and perhaps miss some connections as a result of an earned skepticism.
 Isn’t exposing the reader to experiences outside of their scope the true job of nonfiction?

-Read an excerpt and buy I Don’t Believe God Wrote The Bible by Gerald Freeman today on:
+Read an excerpt and buy I Don’t Believe God Wrote The Bible by Gerald Freeman today on